Youth justice residences

 While not always possible, we try to make sure the young person is kept close to their family and whānau.

-There are four youth justice residences in New Zealand:
+There are five youth justice residences in New Zealand:

 - Korowai Manaaki in South Auckland can have up to 40 young people